 all medicines (prescribed and over-the-counter) and herbal supplements that you are

 - Tell your healthcare provider if you

 have a history of bleeding disorders.
-Tell him or her if you are taking any
+Tell your provider if you are taking any

 blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect

 blood clotting.
 You may be told to stop these medicines before the procedure.

 - Don’t use tampons, vaginal creams or

 medicine, or douche before the procedure.
 Don’t have sex before the procedure.